diggahdee/diggahdee.github.io/_drafts/blog-deep-dives/1-corinthians-13-4-love-is.md

 > **1 Corinthians 12:1-3 MOW (My Own Word...
 Come on that's funny)
 > Now concerning the rational soul (spirtual gift), brothers, i do not want you to lack information (be ignorant), because you know before you knew God the Father you worshipped insignificant things (mute idols), based on how you were taught.
 Therefore i want you to understand that no one talking by (in) the Spirit of the God the Father will ever say "Jesus is accursed [anathema](https://www.biblestudytools.com/encyclopedias/isbe/anathema.html)", and no one can boast or teach ([say]()) "Jesus is Master (Lord)" except by (in) the Holy Spirit.

 SAID DIFFERENTLY - its reads to me as a warning (maybe even a chastisement if you look at the verses above 1 Corinthian 11:33-34) against being led astray by false teachers (as they had before) even those who claim to know God the Father.
 Paul literally...YOU ARE HERE ...
 HOW DOES HE END THE VERSE BEFORE AND DOES HE APOLOGIZE IN HIS SECOND LETTER FOR BEING HARSH.
 ALSO LIMK OTHER COMMENTARIES HERE.

 </span>

+**Additional Thoughts - Continue...**

+I have always been taught that "spirtual gifts" come to a believer by the Holy Spirit, but if the word gift was not present and the world spritual is pneumatiko, "relating to the human spirit".
+This could change my whole view.
+Are thes human "spirits" just the God given talents that you hear people talk about.
+That girl is so smart, that boy is wise beyond his years... etc. Are these "spirtual gifts" things that God has given us as humans, by his grace.
+Is the difference when they are used for God's Kingdom, if or when we accept the Holy Spirit.
+Let's keep going.

 <span class="aside">
 **ASIDE:**